mrdoggopat/dogstatsd-sandbox/README.md

 That way we do not need to go through the trouble of pushing the image to the Docker registry (up to you if you want to do that instead).

+Note: This eval command is with respect to your current terminal session/tab.
+If you are using multiple tabs or close out this tab, your terminal session default to your normal Docker image cache instead of Minikube’s Docker image cache.

 Then run:

 ```